wagnerhsu/project-sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database-vbs/README.md

 1. When prompted, enter the following information:
    1. Your Azure subscription id.
 To determine your subscription id, see [Find your Azure subscription](https://docs.microsoft.com/azure/media-services/latest/setup-azure-subscription-how-to?tabs=portal).
    1. The project name.
 The resource group containing all your demo resources will have that name.
 The project name will also be used as a prefix for the names of all demo resources.
 Please use only lowercase letters and numbers for the project name and make sure it is unique.
-   1. The location - it must be one of the Azure regions supporting the DC-series hardware generation, which are listed [here](https://docs.microsoft.com/azure/azure-sql/database/service-tiers-sql-database-vcore#dc-series-1).
+   1. The location where you want to create the resources.
    1. The username and the password of the Azure SQL database server administrator.
 The setup script will create the server with these admin credentials and it will later use them to connect to the server using SQL authentication for some of the setup steps.
 1. When prompted, sign in to Azure.
 Once you sign in, the script will deploy the demo environment using the provided Bicep template, which may take a few minutes.
-After the deployment completes, the script performs post-deployment setup steps to configure the database and the attestation policy for Always Encrypted with secure enclaves.
+After the deployment completes, the script performs post-deployment setup steps to configure the database.
 1. When prompted, sign in to Azure again, to enable the SqlServer PowerShell module to connect to the database.
 1. Finally, the script outputs the important information about your demo environment.
    - Database server name (`<project name>server.database.windows.net`)
    - Database name (`ContosoHR`)
-   - Attestation URL (`https://<project name>attest.<region moniker>.attest.azure.net`)
    - Application URL (`https://<project name>app.azurewebsites.net/`)

    Please copy and save the above information.
 You will need it for the demo steps.